 Just like any good recipe, an effective employee recognition program requires a series of important ingredients.
 Each ingredient plays a crucial role in producing a successful outcome.
-Here's a list of ingredients that can make a huge difference in the results of your staff recognition plan:
+Here's are six ingredients that can make a huge difference in the results of your staff recognition plan:

 For employee recognition to be truly effective, it must be frequent.
 Employees make countless contributions to your organization on a daily basis.